EconForge/dolo.py/doc/source/model_api.rst

 Calibration
 +++++++++++

 Each models stores a calibration dictionary as `model.calibration`.
-This one consists in an OrderedDictionary, with the same keys as the ``model.symbols`` dictionary.
+This one consists in a special dictionary object, with the same keys as the ``model.symbols`` dictionary.
 The values are vectors (1d numpy arrays) of values for each symbol group.
 For instance the following code will print the calibrated values of the parameters:

 .. code:: python

     print( zip( model.symbols['parameters'], model.calibration['parameters'] ) )

+In order to get a ``(key,values)`` of all the parameters of the model, one can call ``model.calibration.flat``.

 It is possible to get the value of one or many symbols, using the .get_calibration method: